sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 The first command creates the head model from the MRI, segmenting it using Fieldtrip functions, which itself uses SPM functions.
 It is important to note that it is better to use Freesurfer to segment MRI and create mesh, as it is a more precise (albeit more time consuming process).
 The added advantage is that various Atlases are defined which may be used with the EEGLAB [ROIconnect](https://github.com/arnodelorme/roiconnect) plugin.
 The [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) uses the 'bemcp' method, which is an external module to Fieldtrip to extract mesh.
 Again, this might not be the best solution -- the default in Fieldtrip is to the "dipoli" method although it only works on Linux and Windows.
 You may change these settings while calling the [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) function.

 The second command align EEG or MEG electrodes with the head model and MRI.
 This is based on aligning fiducials which are both defined for the MRI and for the sensors.
 The alignment is performed automatically above, but it is always a good idea to check that the alignnment is correct.
 You may use the *plotalignment* option of the [pop_dipfit_settings.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_settings.m) to check the alignemnt.

+The hard part has been done of aligning all head model and electrodes.
+Next, we can perform dipole search as in regular DIPFIT.
+It is also possible to define a source model to perform eLoreta or LCMV Beamforming as describe [here](https://eeglab.org/tutorials/09_source/EEG_sources.html).

 ## Other head models